 Education and training

-You will have to secure admission to a training programme yourself.
-You can apply for rehabilitation from Kela once you have been admitted to a training programme and you have acquired a medical certificate indicating your need for rehabilitation and the suitability of the training.
-You must file your claim with Kela before you can enter the training programme but need not wait for Kela's decision.
+You must first gain admission to an education or training programme yourself.
+You can apply for rehabilitation from Kela once you have been admitted to a programme and you have acquired a doctor’s statement B indicating your need for rehabilitation and the suitability of the training.